ironwheel/aws-rag-triviaqa-demo/README.md

 - `AOSS_ENDPOINT` — the full OpenSearch Serverless endpoint URL (e.g. `https://xxxxx.us-east-1.aoss.amazonaws.com`)
 - `INDEX_NAME` — the name of the AOSS index used for vector search
-- `S3_SITE_ORIGIN` - the S3 site URL for the test website to enforce CORS
+- `S3_SITE_ORIGIN` - the S3 site URL for the demo website to enforce CORS
 ---

 ## 🌐 Static Web UI Demo